iamharryliu/vigilant-broccoli/notes/travel/travel.md

 ## Things that I Liked

 - Absolutely beautiful drives going from Glascow to The Isle of Skye.
 Stunning mountains, hills, beach, and ocean views.
 Also lots of cute sheep running around that cheered me up a lot whenever we were close to them.
+- First time in a long time that time felt like it was going at a normal pace.

 ### Things That I Disliked